hazmeister/stache-lag-backend/README.md

 ## Quickstart

 1. Setup MySQL using `docker-start-mysql.sh`.
 When the docker container is stopped (using `docker stop mysql`), it will delete itself.
 2. Run the main method from your IDE or `mvn exec:java`.
+3. `SELECT * FROM arc2017_sightings` in your favourite SQL tool.